aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-model-support/supporting-obj-format-in-aspose-cad/_index.md

 ---
-title: Set PDF Page Size for 3D Models in .NET - Tutorial
+title: How to Set PDF Page Size for OBJ Files with Aspose.CAD in .NET - Tutorial
 linktitle: Supporting OBJ Format in Aspose.CAD - Tutorial
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to set PDF page size while converting OBJ files to PDF using Aspose.CAD for .NET.
 Step‑by‑step guide with prerequisites, rasterization options, and PDF options.